reuk/wayverb/docs_source/readme.txt

 bibliographies, videos, audio files) is currently not licensed.
 It is copyright Reuben Thomas 2016.
 All rights reserved.
 This may change in the future once I've decided on a nice permissive license...

+Site built with jekyll + doxygen for code docs.
+Printable document built with LaTeX.
+SVGs mostly created with Google Drawings, but a couple were rendered with Processing, and graphs are generally from Numpy/Matplotlib.
+All documentation is built from the same source files, using Pandoc.